-This act is to trick the users of such website to surrender their private information that will be used eventually for identity theft.
+This act is to trick the users of such a website to surrender their private information that will be used eventually for identity theft.

-The cloned website is done in such a way that it will capture and steal any information the user enters on the page and store at the back end of the website (Database).
+The cloned website is done in such a way that it will capture and steal any information the user enters on the page and store it at the back end of the website (Database).

-This is a replica of phishing; it is an email that seems to be from an organization, business or even individual that you know very well.
+This is a replica of phishing; it is an email that seems to be from an organization, business, or even individual that you know very well.

-This is a process by which scammers install malicious code on a server or personal computers such that they trick internet users to another fraudulent website that appears to be legitimate to the original one.
+This is a process by which scammers install malicious code on a server or personal computers such that they trick internet users into another fraudulent website that appears to be legitimate to the original one.

 This will help them to obtain personal information such as passwords; usernames and account details of their target.

 Pharming usually refers to as phishing without a luring.